 All UNSW Faculty of Engineering programs include an Industrial Training component – which is a valuable introduction for students to the real world of engineering.

-Industrial Training is integral to developing practical skills for becoming a successful petroleum engineer.
-Students spend a minimum of 60 days working in a company, usually during summer breaks at the end of their second and third years.
+Industrial Training (IT) is integral to developing practical skills for becoming a successful petroleum engineer.
+Students will spend a minimum of 60 days working in a company, spread out within the 4 year duration of the Bachelor of Engineering (Hons) degree.
+IT will usually take place during summer breaks at the end of students' second and third years.
 The purpose is to prepare them for employment, giving them the opportunity to gain direct workplace experience and to apply the theory they learn in class.
 This is a great opportunity for you to get a real understanding of the type of career you will have and also make yourself attractive to prospective employers.

 Finding industrial training